ashfurrow/blog/source/blog/2016-08-20-building-compassionate-software.html.markdown

 There was this one time at Artsy where I was behind schedule on a big feature, which was delaying me from starting work on [something really important](http://artsy.github.io/blog/2016/08/09/the-tech-behind-live-auction-integration/).
 I sat down with my team, and we had _just_ started reviewing the designs for all the stuff I had to finish when a designer asked "what if... we just... didn't do any of it?"
 We hadn't really considered whether the feature I was behind on was worth delaying the next project for.
 A designer from outside our team was comfortable challenging our assumptions.
 They were right, we dropped the delayed feature and moved directly on to what was more important.

-TODO: Expand or reword?

 Because the designer felt comfortable asking questions, we came to a new conclusion we hadn't considered on own.

-Psychological safety is observable in teams in two ways[TODO: citation needed]:
+Psychological safety is [observable in teams](http://qz.com/625870/after-years-of-intensive-analysis-google-discovers-the-key-to-good-teamwork-is-being-nice/) in two ways:

   1. Conversational turn-taking.
   2. Average emotional sensitivity.